LesFruitsDefendus/guides/docs/source/pre-pick-guide/planning-a-harvest.md

 <!-- Note: scheduled picks will automatically appear in the calendar daily at 6pm – they do not appear immediately in the calendar!
 If the harvest is published less than 48 hours before the scheduled pick date, let your fruit buddy know so that he/she can help you recruit volunteers through other avenues, if necessary. -->

-When a volunteer signs up for a pick, you will receive an automatic email, and a participation request will automatically be created in the system (**Fig.19)**).
+When a volunteer signs up for a pick, you will receive an automatic email, and a participation request will automatically be created in the system (**Fig.19**)).

 In the "Pickers" section of the harvest page (**Fig.19**), you can manage your pick requests.
 Here, you can see comments that were added by each person requesting to volunteer.
 You may change the status of their request to "accepted" or "declined" and you may add your own comments.
 However, please note that **any information you update here is not visible to the potential volunteers**.
 Currently this information is only visible to those who can log in to Saskatoon.
 This means that **you will need to contact each hopeful picker yourself directly by phone or email to let him/her know if you have accepted or declined his/her request to participate in the harvest**.
+(TODO: Update this with latest Saskatoon workflow.
+Saskatoon will send automatic emails to notice pickers if their participation is accepted or declined)

 **Fig.19** (TODO : ADD SCREENSHOT)